SimowTopos/projects_book/README.md

 Main Author : [Mohamed Alaoui](https://www.linkedin.com/in/mohamed-alaoui-simon/?locale=en_US)

-The contributors are mentionned in the white paper.
+The contributors are mentionned in the white paper

+## Fast Read Solomon algo used for ZK-STARK written in rust in 2024

+All the details is here : [Readme](https://github.com/SimowTopos/fri_basic_rustling)